peacepilou/Chpkt4-api/README.md

 Please, clone this repo and :

-Step 1 : create a database with the name "trainingChkpt4" <br>
+ - Step 1 : create a database with the name "trainingChkpt4"
-Step 2 : be careful to the application.properties : maybe you should point your localhost on a different port than 3306 (depending on how you've created your mysql local instance) <br>
+ - Step 2 : be careful to the application.properties : maybe you should point your localhost on a different port than 3306 (depending on how you've created your mysql local instance)
-Step 3 : run the command "mvn-spring-boot:run"
+ - Step 3 : run the command "mvn-spring-boot:run"

 Hope it will work for you ! :)